Be the change you want to see in the world. Join our Board of Directors!

 The Gender Justice Board of Directors provides fiduciary oversight, mission-based leadership, strategic governance, and advice to the Executive Director who manages day-to-day operations.

-To their best of their abilities, Board members deliver:
+To the best of their abilities, Board members deliver:

 Leadership